St Peter’s Basilica is one of the largest churches in the world.

 Pilgrims visiting St Peter’s Basilica have traditionally touched and kissed the statue’s feet.

-Usually, the pilgrims touch his feet asking him to be merciful and open the gates of heaven for them once they die.
+Usually, the pilgrims touch his feet, asking him to be merciful and open the gates of heaven for them once they die.

 11. The center door was part of old Basilica

-The elegant workmanship on the central door is a hymn to Christ, the Virgin Mary and to the apostles Peter and Paul.
+The elegant workmanship on the central door is a hymn to Christ, the Virgin Mary and the apostles Peter and Paul.

-This 19.50 Euros, self-guided tour ticket helps avoid long waiting lines.
+This €29, self-guided tour ticket helps avoid long waiting lines.

-This guided tour of St Peter’s Basilica costs Euros 45 per person
+This guided tour of St Peter’s Basilica costs €44 per person

 Check out more combo tours and guided tours at St Peter’s Basilica.